jguzman-tech/overthewire-solutions/leviathan/README.md

 focused but not require much programming experience.
 This is similar to the bandit labs, however it's supposed to be significantly more challenging.

-For each of these labs I'll provide a .doc, .pdf, and the relevant source code files I used to solve the challenge.
+For each of these labs I'll provide a .odt, .pdf, and the relevant source code files I used to solve the challenge.